dolphindb/DolphinDBPlugin/aws/README_ENG.md

 ## 2. Load plugin

-Before using the AWS plugin, you need to preload and set the id, key and region.
+Before using the AWS plugin, preload the plugin and prepare an account dictionary.
+The dictionary can explicitly contain id, key and region, or omit id and key to let the AWS SDK default credential provider chain load credentials from environment variables, shared AWS config/credentials files, instance roles, and other supported sources.
 The module name of the plugin is aws.

 ### 2.1 How to load plugin